 The previous winter, when Veronica and Casey had been dating, she'd made the mistake of letting things get too far.
 He hadn't pressured her- in fact, he'd told her again and again that he was happy to wait until she was ready.
 The trouble was that, as usual, she was far too curious for her own good.
 She'd wanted to see what all of the fuss was about.
 So they'd had sex.

 She'd known almost instantly that it was a mistake.
 Not because she didn't have a good time, but because Casey had taken it to mean that her feelings for him were just as strong as his were for her.
 They weren't.
 That night, he'd told her that he loved her.
 And two days later, she'd broken up with him.
-Parker had told her that she was being callous, but Veronica had known in her heart that she couldn't pretend to feel something that she simply didn't feel.
+Mandy had told her that she was being callous, but Veronica had known in her heart that she couldn't pretend to feel something that she simply didn't feel.

 The only problem is, things didn't actually end between us.
 Not completely.